el-gringo/RxPaired/CLIENT.md

 npm install
 ```

-You have to create a `.npmrc` file in the root directory.
+If not already done, you have to create a `.npmrc` file in the root directory.
 You can base yourself on the `.npmrc.sample` file:

 ```sh